Chargé d’Affaires, ad interim

-Thomas M. Duffy is the Chargé d’Affaires a.i., pending the arrival of the next Ambassador.
-A career State Department Senior Foreign Service Officer, Tom assumed duties as Deputy Permanent Representative and Deputy Chief of Mission at the U.S. Mission to the UN Agencies in Rome in July 2016.
-He arrived in Italy after serving on the faculty of the U.S. National War College in Washington DC, teaching courses on strategy and policy.
+Jennifer Harhigh, a career State Department Senior Foreign Service Officer, became Chargé d’Affaires, a.i. on January 19, 2021.
+Jennifer assumed duties as Deputy Permanent Representative and Deputy Chief of Mission at the U.S. Mission to the UN Agencies in Rome in August 2019.

 As Consul General in Chiang Mai, Thailand from 2016 to 2019, she advanced U.S.-Thai relations and coordinated U.S. activities in counter narcotics, combatting human trafficking, anti-terrorism, Burma refugee assistance, and health.

 Prior to Thailand, she served as Deputy Political Counselor at the U.S. Embassy in Tokyo.
 Other previous overseas tours include U.S. Embassy Rangoon as the Political/Economic Chief; U.S. Embassy Moscow, covering Russian internal politics; and U.S. Embassy Bangkok as a consular and an economic officer.
 In Washington, DC, Jennifer worked on the Advance Team for Secretary Colin Powell and as a Career Development Officer for entry-level foreign service officers.